R136a1: Mass

 A current mass of is found in similar analysis using PoWR (Potsdam Wolf–Rayet) atmospheric models with optical and ultraviolet spectra and a mass–luminosity relation, assuming a single star.

 R136a1 is undergoing extreme mass loss through a stellar wind reaching a velocity of 2,600±150 km/s.
 This is caused by intense electromagnetic radiation from the very hot photosphere accelerating material away from the surface more strongly than gravity can retain it.
 Mass loss is largest for high-luminosity stars with low surface gravity and enhanced levels of heavy elements in the photosphere.
-R136a1 loses (3.21×10^18 kg/s) per year, over a billion times more than the Sun loses, and is expected to have shed about since its formation.
+R136a1 loses per year (3.21×10^18 kg/s), over a billion times more than the Sun loses, and is expected to have shed about since its formation.